joegreene/Spring-2014-CS-Lab--SI-/Week 14/hangman.md

 - [Extra Challenges](#extra-challenges)

 ### Intro
-This page will go through all of the proper steps in order to make the game Hangman.
+This page will go through (all of the) proper steps in order to make the game Hangman.

 ### Steps
-Normally, making a program can be split up into several steps: Psuedo-code, C++ translation, and overall debugging.
+Making a program can be split up into several steps: Psuedo-code, C++ translation, and overall debugging.

 #### Psuedo-code
 The most important part to making this game (or really any program) is to lay out everything you will need, in a step-wise fashion.

 For instance, let's say we need to make a program that grabs a list of students from a file, allow the user to add, delete, print, and close, saving the records to the file when the program quits.
-A psuedo-code example would be:
+A psuedo-code example (not a perfect solution) would be:

 ```
   Grab and store the data for the student list